Apple Siri Class Action Settlement: “Lopez Voice Assistant” Email

 Full review:

 The updated Bilt Mastercard is a unique credit card that earns rewards on rent payments to any landlord.
 Bilt is a rent payment platform and they will send your landlord a check or ACH bank transfer so that your landlord will not have to do anything.
-In addition, the credit card has bonus categories and a variety of points redemption options like many other rewards credit cards.
+The credit card itself is issued by Wells Fargo.
+Bilt has bonus categories and a variety of points redemption options like many other rewards credit cards.
 Here are the highlights:

 • 3X points on dining.